linuxboot/book/README.md

 Some pages render diagrams using [mermaid.js](https://mermaid.js.org/), which is preprocessed with [mdbook-mermaid](https://github.com/badboy/mdbook-mermaid).

+To check that all links are still available, [mdbook-linkcheck]( https://github.com/Michael-F-Bryan/mdbook-linkcheck) also runs in CI.

 For convenience, the `Makefile` lets you set up and run the environment:

 ```sh